UlyaFed/coding-challenges/For loops challenges/README.md

 ### 4th task.

 - The program starts by asking for a number.
 It will then display the times table for this given number.

+### 5th task.

+- Recite the 26 letters of the Alphabet from A to Z.

+### 6th task.

+- Ask for a positive integer value and calculate the iterative sum for this given number.